babelfu/babelfu/README.md

 Babelfu fetch the translations from your repository and allows you to edit them;
 the same UI detects changes between the HEAD and BASE branches of your pull requests and display the differences accordingly.
 Once you are happy with the changes, you can commit them to the pull request base branch.

 To set up a project, you only need to install the Babelfu GitHub App in your repository and invite the users you want to give access to the translations.
 They don't need a Github account because the app will commit them on their behalf.

+### Guide

+You can [follow this guide](https://github.com/babelfu/babelfu-demo) to see a happy path of the Babelfu main functionality.

 ### Work in progress